 7th October 2017 Hazards of a Skills Clash

 The Scottish Building Federation featured prominently in a special construction supplement in The Herald commenting on the rejection of CITB's levy proposals and CITB's deregulation of craft apprenticeships.
-20171007 The Herald - Hazards of a skills clash.
+The full article is available here.

 29th September 2017

 Members of the Scottish Building Federation (SBF) and the Scottish Decorators’ Federation (SDF) have both voted overwhelmingly to reject the Construction Industry Training Board’s (CITB) proposals to continue to raise the construction industry training levy.
 The full SBF Press Release is available here.

 Scottish construction bodies seek member views on future of CITB levy

 The Scottish Building Federation, together with the Scottish Plant Owners Association (SPOA) and the Scottish Decorators’ Federation (SDF), the only three Scottish Consensus Federations, are surveying their memberships for views on the future of the Construction Levy administered by the Construction Industry Training Board (CITB).
 The SBF Press Release is available here.

 24th July 2017